 Albania Country Report

-The Socialist Party (PS) commands its own parliamentary majority, placing it in a good position to shape policy without horse-trading with other political parties, something which has previously thwarted reforms.
+The ruling Socialist Party (PS) commands its own parliamentary majority, placing it in a good position to shape policy without horse-trading with other political parties, something which has previously thwarted reforms.
 In the long term, however, the deep polarisation that characterises Albanian politics endangers the longevity of any reform.

 A major constraint to doing business is the pervasive corruption in the public administration, which entails unseen costs in the form of bribery and unfair competition.
 The operational environment is less difficult for large foreign companies compared with small or medium-sized domestic companies given Albania's need to attract foreign direct investment.
 Albania's ambition to join the European Union will play a positive role because the pace of accession will be contingent on fighting corruption and organised crime.
 Important infrastructural projects are gradually improving transport connections and energy security in the country.

-Albania has seen the rise of a small radicalised Islamist community in recent years that has contributed dozens of fighters to the Islamic State and other Islamist military formations fighting in the Middle East.
+Albania has seen the rise of a small radicalised Islamist community in recent years that has contributed dozens of fighters to Islamic State and other Islamist military formations fighting in the Middle East.
 However, these groups have so far not conducted any attacks on Albanian soil and have not demonstrated serious intent to do so, lowering the risk of terrorist attacks in the foreseeable future.

 War risks in Albania are very low and largely stem from a maritime border dispute with Greece on the Ionian Sea, and a potential interethnic conflict between the Slav majority in FYR Macedonia and its Albanian minority.
 However, Albania's membership in NATO greatly diminishes any risk of violent resolution of abovementioned disputes.
-The maritime border dispute with Greece is most likely to be resolved through international arbitration, while any inter-ethnic conflict in FYR Macedonia is highly unlikely to escalate into war because of increased international presence in the region.
+The maritime border dispute with Greece will most likely be resolved through international arbitration, while any inter-ethnic conflict in FYR Macedonia is highly unlikely to escalate into war because of increased international presence in the region.